okmika/TKMM-SARC/README.md

 ## How to use the tool

 ### For assembling flat files

-`SarcTool.exe assemble --mod [mod] --output [output]`
+`SarcTool.exe assemble --mod [mod]`

-- `mod`: The path to the mod folder you would like to assemble files for
+- `mod`: The path to the mod folder you would like to assemble flat files in.

-- `output`: The path to the destination folder you would like the assembled files to be written to.
+> **IMPORTANT**
+>
+> The `assemble` command will overwrite files in your mod folder.
+Please make sure you are working on a copy
+> of everything in case you need to roll back the changes made.

 Example:
 ```
-SarcTool.exe assemble --mod "C:\My Mods\My Great Mod Folder" --output "C:\My Mods\combined\My Great Mod"
+SarcTool.exe assemble --mod "C:\My Mods\My Great Mod Folder"
 ```

 ```